 Returning to the study

 As we are quick to point out.
-Many people do well with some many treatments fro vestibular migraine and spontaneous vertigo.
+Many people do well with many treatments for vestibular migraine and spontaneous vertigo.
 People who do well with medications are typically not the people we see in our office.
 Medications do not work for everyone.

-Let’s examine a May 2020 study (3) from the Department of Otolaryngology-Head and Neck Surgery, Medical University of South Carolina.
-In this study researchers sought to identify patient factors that influence response to therapy in patients with vestibular migraines.
-In other words, what could make treatment work better, what factors would predispose a patient to a less than optimal response to treatment.
+Let’s examine a May 2020 study (6) from the Department of Otolaryngology-Head and Neck Surgery, Medical University of South Carolina.
+In this study, researchers sought to identify patient factors that influence response to therapy in patients with vestibular migraines.
+In other words, what could make the treatment work better, what factors would predispose a patient to a less than optimal response to treatment?

-- 47 patients evaluated for treatment of definite vestibular migraine
+- 47 patients evaluated for the treatment of definite vestibular migraine

-- Interventions: A protocol of antidepressants, antiepileptics, beta blockers, and vestibular rehabilitation.
+- Interventions: A protocol of antidepressants, antiepileptics, beta-blockers, and vestibular rehabilitation.
 Patients failing initial therapy received botulinum toxin per the PREEMPT (before the migraines start) protocol.
-Vestibular rehabilitation (physical therapy to to improve balance and problems related to dizziness.)
+Vestibular rehabilitation (physical therapy to improve balance and problems related to dizziness.)

 What happened to the 47 patients?